The Color of Everything

 Cory Richards

-Cory Richards is an internationally renowned photographer, filmmaker, and author of the memoir The Color of Everything.
-He is the first and only American to climb one of the world’s 8000m peaks in winter.
-His documentation of the climb and aftermath of the experience was made into the award-winning documentary COLD and appeared on the cover of the 125th anniversary issue of National Geographic.
+Cory Richards is an internationally renowned photographer, filmmaker, and author.
+He is the first and only American to climb one of the world’s 8,000-meter peaks in winter.
+His documentation of the climb and the aftermath of the experience was made into the award-winning documentary COLD and appeared on the cover of the 125th-anniversary issue of National Geographic.
 Richards is a National Geographic Adventurer of the Year, Photographer Fellow, and a two-time recipient of an Explorers Grant.
 He has photographed twelve feature assignments for the magazine.
 He has an active speaking career, in which he speaks about conservation, mental health, leadership, and vulnerability.
+The Color of Everything is his first book.
 More by Cory Richards

 Decorative Carat